TheMntnKing/ai-mafia-league/docs/02_game_rules.md

 Only nominated players can receive votes.
 Players may vote for any nominated player, including themselves if they were nominated.
 Players may also vote skip.

-**Majority required:** Strict majority (more than half) of living players is required for elimination.
-With 7 alive, majority is 4.
-With 5 alive, majority is 3.
+**Plurality required:** The player with the most votes is eliminated.
+If "skip" has the most votes, no elimination occurs.
+If "skip" ties with exactly one player, a revote happens between that player and skip.

 **Vote outcomes:**
-- **Majority reached:** Player with majority is eliminated immediately.
+- **Plurality reached:** Player with most votes is eliminated immediately.
-- **Tie for most votes, no majority:** Revote between tied players (see below).
+- **Tie for most votes (players only):** Revote between tied players (see below).
-- **No majority, no tie:** (e.g., 3-2-1-1 with 7 alive) No elimination.
+- **Skip wins plurality:** No elimination.
 Day ends, night begins.
+- **Skip ties with one player:** Revote between that player and skip.

-**Revote process:** When two or more players tie for most votes without majority:
+**Revote process:** When two or more players tie for most votes (excluding "skip"), or when "skip" ties with exactly one player:
 1. Each tied player gives a defense speech (separate from regular discussion).
 2. All living players vote again.
 Only tied players plus skip are options.
-3. If a player receives majority, they are eliminated.
+3. If a player receives the most votes, they are eliminated.
-4. If still no majority after revote, no elimination occurs.
+4. If still tied after revote or "skip" wins, no elimination occurs.

 ## Last Words